-‘Life is because of the Gods; with their sacrifice they gave us life, which nourishes life’
+‘Life is because of the Gods; with their sacrifice, they gave us life, which nourishes life’

 An Ancient Mesoamerican Belief

 In 1521 CE, when the Spanish explorer Hemán Cortťs conquered the Aztec capital Tenochtitlan what amazed him was the high intensity of human sacrifices performed in the Great Pyramid of Tenochtitlan in honour of their gods.
-Indeed human sacrifices in Aztec Civilization had been part of long cultural tradition of Mesoamerica.
-Sacrificing a human was viewed as the highest level of entire panoply of offering which the Aztecs sought to repay their debts to the gods.
-Even the stage where the sacrificial rites were performed had to be crammed with land’s finest art, treasure and victims, and then buried underneath for their deities.
+Indeed human sacrifices in Aztec Civilization had been part of the long cultural tradition of Mesoamerica.
+Sacrificing a human was viewed as the highest level of the entire panoply of offering which the Aztecs sought to repay their debts to the gods.
+Even the stage where the sacrificial rites were performed had to be crammed with land’s finest art, treasure, and victims and then buried underneath for their deities.

 Human sacrifices in Mayan and Aztec Civilizations have been widely debated in the scholarly world.
-Curiosity drags countless number of tourists into dozens of Mesoamerican sites where human sacrifices used to be common sights once upon a time.
-But many would not known until recent past in yet another corner of the world, the Kondhmal region of highland Odisha, the Kondhs would openly kill a human with a belief for yields of good crops from their slash and burn hill slope fields.
+Curiosity drags a countless number of tourists into dozens of Mesoamerican sites where human sacrifices used to be common sights once upon a time.
+But many would not know until recent past in yet another corner of the world, the Kondhmal region of highland Odisha, the Kondhs would openly kill a human with a belief for yields of good crops from their slash and burn hill slope fields.

 Weapons used for human sacrifice